robsarno/asusgl552vw-hackintosh/README.md

 ## Getting started
 This **ISN'T a full guide, I only provide the EFI folder.**
-For downloading the OS, making the USB installer you have to follow the [Dortania’s OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/).
+<br>For downloading the OS, making the USB installer you have to follow the [Dortania’s OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/).
-I advise you to read that guide carefully to understand what you're going to do.
+<br>I advise you to read that guide carefully to understand what you're going to do.
-The EFI folder provided in this repo contains kexts, SSDTs and config.plist optimized for this notebook.
+<br>The EFI folder provided in this repo contains kexts, SSDTs and config.plist optimized for this notebook.
-If the specs don't match you could have bugs.
+<br>If the specs don't match you could have bugs.

 ### Installation
 If you want to be sure that my EFI folder contains every needed file: